These 4 Forgotten Google Ads Best Practices Still Matter – Here’s Proof

 So even if an ad extension isn’t particularly enticing for your company, don’t ignore it – it can still improve your overall ad’s CTR and Quality Score.
 All businesses can enjoy these benefits – and we would know!
 Even though we don’t expect anyone to ever randomly show up at our office, WordStream decided to include a location extension with our ads:

 The result?
 When that address shows, our ads have a CTR twice as high as when it doesn’t.
 Our next closest competitor is also pushed 12pts further down the SERP.
 The costs for these benefits?
 A whopping $6.04 last month.

 #4.
 Create Ad Extensions Across the Entire Account

 The good news – most accounts have created common ad extensions like sitelinks, callouts, and call extensions.
 The unfortunate news – while most have created these extensions, 1 out of every 7 accounts will forget to apply them to all (or in some cases, any) of their campaigns, and thus many of their campaigns don’t reap the CTR and Quality Score benefits of these extensions, even after all the work of creating them!

-While an extensive audit of your account will catch these kinds of mistakes, it’s too easy to forget to reapply each ad extension after you create a new campaign.
+While an extensive audit of your account will catch these kinds of Google Ads errors, it’s too easy to forget to reapply each ad extension after you create a new campaign.
 To protect yourself from not having extensive ad extension coverage, you can create some generic ad extensions that will apply to your entire business at the account level.

 As you create more specific campaigns and want to complement your ads with more relevant ad extensions, you can also apply those extensions at the campaign or ad group levels to suit your needs.
 Extensions at the ad group or campaign level will be used within those ad groups and campaigns instead of those at the ad group level!
 Combining account level extensions with campaign and ad group level extensions gives advertisers the control they need while ensuring full exposure across all their ads.